abursavich/graceful/README.md

 		Handler: intMux,
 	}),
 	// ShutdownDelay gives time for load balancers to remove the server from
-	// their backend pools before it stops listening.
-It's inserted after a
-	// shutdown signal is received and before GracefulShutdown is called on
+	// their backend pools after a shutdown signal is received and before it
-	// the servers.
+	// stops listening.
 	ShutdownDelay: 10 * time.Second,
-	// ShutdownGrace gives time for pending requests complete before the server
+	// ShutdownGrace gives time for pending requests to complete before the
-	// must forcibly shut down.
-It's the timeout on the context passed to
+	// server forcibly shuts down.
-	// GracefulShutdown.
 	ShutdownGrace: 30 * time.Second,
-	// Logger optionally specifies a logger which will be used to output info
+	// Logger optionally adds the ability to log messages, both errors and not.
-	// and errors.
 	Logger: log,
 }
 if err := srv.ListenAndServe(ctx, *intAddr, *extAddr); err != nil {